AdobeDocs/experience-manager-cloud-service.en/help/operations/best-practices-for-querying-and-indexing.md

 ### Use an index {#use-an-index}

 Every query should use an index to deliver optimal performance.
 In the majority of all cases existing out-of-the-box indexes should be sufficient to handle queries.
 Sometimes custom properties need to be added to an existing index, so additional constraints can be queried using this index.
-See (Content Search and Indexing)[/help/operations/indexing.md#changing-an-index] for more details.
+See [Content Search and Indexing](/help/operations/indexing.md#changing-an-index) for more details.
 The [JCR Query Cheatsheet](#jcr-query-cheatsheet) describes how an property definition on an index has to look like to support a specific query type.